-We can all expect to feel under the weather sometime, perhaps pick up a cold or sore throat.
+We can all expect to feel under the weather sometimes, perhaps pick up a cold or sore throat.

 But when it comes to the way we feel emotionally, it can be hard to recognise or admit that we’re not feeling good.
 This wellbeing assessment uses the Warwick-Edinburgh Mental Well-being Scale (WEMWBS) to measure wellbeing.
 Good mental wellbeing is about feeling good and functioning well.
 You may find that your mood goes both up and down so use this tool to monitor it over time.
 However, this is not intended to replace a consultation with a GP if you are struggling.